jcdeguer/simple_fusioninventory/README.md

 4. [Limitations - OS compatibility, etc.](#limitations)

 ## Overview
 When you need to know, how it's your infraestructure composed by, and never made a cute CMDB this is when GLPI it's help as an Open Source and free solution.
-And keep the CMDB updated everytime automaticaly using a fusioninventory-agent it's a great solution.
+Keep the CMDB updated everytime automaticaly, using a fusioninventory-agent, it's a great solution.
 This class solved the problem of a continusly update when it's integrated on The Foreman project.

 ## Module Description
 This module keep updated the CMDB of GLPI whens runs Puppet agent every time.